 Learn more about top Senior Living design trends in 2021.

 From creating peaceful retreats to designing invigorating spaces, the key to achieving the desired feel is choosing the right color intensity.
 While softer blues and greens are used to create a calm, tranquil environment, blue can also be an intense, exciting color – a loud turquoise or teal is much different from a soft cornflower blue.
-High-intensity colors will create more excitement, and are great for lobbies or activity spaces.
+High-intensity colors will create more excitement, making them great for lobbies or activity spaces.

-Consider the space
+2. Consider the room’s function

 When deciding whether a calm shade of pink is more appropriate than a loud red, consider the function of the room.
 Reds, oranges and yellows all encourage our appetites, which can help promote proper nutrition.
 Brighter shades of blue might be appropriate for an energizing rehabilitation gym, while softer yellows or greens would work well in a relaxing sunroom.

-Blues aren’t commonly found in dining rooms because they can cast a strange hue onto food, making it look unappealing or bruised.
-Earthy greens, on the other hand, make dining rooms feel life-giving and invigorating.
+Blues aren’t commonly found in Senior Living dining rooms because they can cast a strange hue onto food, making it look unappealing or bruised.
+Earthy greens, on the other hand, make dining rooms feel invigorating.